Kirkirillka/datacenter-recipes/DevOps_in_Datacenter/2_Development_with_Git/README.md

 # Step - 2.
 Development with Git.

+## Requirements

+Make sure you have the following software on your system

+- Git
+- Python 3.8
+- docker + docker-compose
+- Either of the following IDE:
+    - Visual Studio Code
+    - Jetbrains Pycharm Community

 ## Exercise

 In this repository you can find out a simple Python web microservice.
 Git flow is used as branching model.
 However,